mediacloud/backend/doc/topic_mining.markdown

 undateable, as are urls with no numbers in the path.

 When we validated this method, we found that dates guessed by some method other than guess_by_url_and_date_text (which are almost always correct) are accurate to the day in 87% of cases.
-The above numbers are from a controversy with
+The above numbers are from a topic with
 30,334 total stories, 3,254 of which were marked as undeateable and 8,125 of which were guessed using an 87% accurate method.

 We also allow the user to either edit the date or mark the date as correct, in which case we add a date_confirmed tag to the story.

-For implementation of date guessing, see [MediaWords::CM::GuessDate](../lib/MediaWords/CM/GuessDate.pm).
+For implementation of date guessing, see [MediaWords::TM::GuessDate](../lib/MediaWords/TM/GuessDate.pm).

 Date Accuracy Modeling
 ----------------------

-Problem: Even though the absolute number of misdated stories is relatively small, that small number of misdated stories can badly distort findings for specific time slices that have a small number of stories relative to the larger controversy.
+Problem: Even though the absolute number of misdated stories is relatively small, that small number of misdated stories can badly distort findings for specific timespans that have a small number of stories relative to the larger topic.

 We worked hard to make the date guessing as accurate as possible, resulting for example in only about 1,000 misdated stories in the net neutrality debate.
-But we found repeatedly in early controversies that even that small number of misdated stories could badly distort results in weeks with small numbers just from the large number of stories that potentially might by misdated linking in to the small week.
+But we found repeatedly in early topics that even that small number of misdated stories could badly distort results in weeks with small numbers just from the large number of stories that potentially might by misdated linking in to the small week.

-To mitigate this problem, we have time slice reliability modeling.
-When we run a dump for a controversy, we use the data generated from the date guessing validation to randomly perturb individual dates of the controversy and then rerun the analysis of the most inlinked media sources for each time slice.
+To mitigate this problem, we have timespan reliability modeling.
+When we run a snapshot for a topic, we use the data generated from the date guessing validation to randomly perturb individual dates of the topic and then rerun the analysis of the most inlinked media sources for each timespan.
 We then run a correlation between the set of media source rankings for each modeling run and the unperturbed rankings and store the mean and the stddev of the correlations (r2) between the perturbed rankings and the unperturbed ranking.
-We mostly arbitrarily assign human readable labels to each time slice according to the following rubric:
+We mostly arbitrarily assign human readable labels to each timespan according to the following rubric:

 ```
 reliable: mean - stddev > 0.85